Riley-Py/UWaterloo-Work/MSE 253/Module 1.md

 ## Independence
 - Knowledge of outcome of the experiment is in event A does not affect the probability that the outcome is in event B

+## Total Probability Theorem
+- A way to find probability of an event by breaking it into different cases

+## Bayes